kubevault/kubevault/docs/guides/monitoring/vault-operator/coreos.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Monitoring Vault Operator Using CoreOS Prometheus Operator
+# Monitoring KubeVault operator Using CoreOS Prometheus Operator

 CoreOS [prometheus-operator](https://github.com/coreos/prometheus-operator) provides simple and Kubernetes native way to deploy and configure Prometheus server.
-This tutorial will show you how to use CoreOS Prometheus operator for monitoring Vault operator.
+This tutorial will show you how to use CoreOS Prometheus operator for monitoring KubeVault operator.

 ## Before You Begin

 - At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
-If you do not already have a cluster, you can create one by using [Minikube](https://github.com/kubernetes/minikube).
+If you do not already have a cluster, you can create one by using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).

 - To keep Prometheus resources isolated, we are going to use a separate namespace to deploy Prometheus operator and respective resources.